OWASP/SecureCodingDojo/README.md

 # Extending the Secure Coding Dojo
+You can add new lessons by following the model of existing ones.

 ## Challenges
-Challenges are defined in ./trainingportal/static/challenges The file challengeDefinitions.json points to the corresponding html challenge description, play link and corresponding code blocks.
+Challenges are defined in ./trainingportal/static/challenges The file challengeDefinitions.json points to the corresponding html challenge description, play link and corresponding code blocks by code block id.
 Follow the already defined examples to create a new one.

+    .
+    +-- /trainingportal/static/challenges
+    |   +-- challengeDefinitions.json //configuration file where challenges are grouped by levels and defined
+    |   +-- cwe22.html //challenge description html
+    |   ...
+    |   +-- quiz.html //the quiz is also a challenge

 ## Code Blocks
 Code Blocks are defined in  ./trainingportal/static/codeBlocks.
 This folder has a similar structure with a definition json and a bunch of html files for each challenge.

+    .
+    +-- /trainingportal/static/codeBlocks
+    |   +-- codeBlocksDefinitions.json //configuration file where code blocks are defined
+    |   +-- authenticationByDefault.html //code block description html
+    |   ...
+    |   +-- useStrongDataEncryption.html

 ## Challenge codes
+In order to ensure people don't just copy/paste challenge codes from each other to pass the lessons, the codes are salted and hashed by Insecure.Inc with a salt generated by the training portal.
+This way the verification code required to complete a lesson changes every time.

+If you want to create your own version of Insecure.Inc containing different challenges and maybe on a different platform you can see how the verification codes are generated in Java Resources > src > inc.insecure > GetCode.java

-Simply add a new challenge code line in challengeSecrets.json and use the sample code in encryptConfigs.js to encrypt it You can create a new jsp in the Insecure.Inc app by copying an existing one, make the challenges harder or slightly modify them or create your own site.
+As for the challenge codes which are secrets shared between the vulnerable site and the training portal, simply add a new challenge code line in challengeSecrets.json and use the sample code in encryptConfigs.js to encrypt it and save it in your vulnerable page.

-See how the codes are hashed and salted for transmission to the training portal leaderboard in Java Resources > src > inc.insecure > GetCode.java
+You can also create a new jsp in the Insecure.Inc app and leverage the existing code to add a new lesson.
+The Insecure.Inc site stores its challenge codes in ./insecureinc/src/inc/insecure/code.properties